iszczesniak/cpp/categories/index.md

 following is a statement from <http://cppreference.com>, which is hard to understand without knowing the lvalue and rvalue details:

-> Even if the variable's type is *rvalue reference*, the expression
+> Even if the variable's type is an *rvalue reference*, the expression
 > consisting of its name is an *lvalue expression*.

 ## The lvalue category